General Agent Evaluation: Limitations

+To enable rigorous study of general agents, this work provides a solution for evaluating diverse agents on diverse agentic benchmarks, even when they natively communicate with different protocols.
+Existing approaches block wide agent evaluation by either restricting to single-protocol harnesses (e.g., \browsergym{}, \harbor{}) or requiring costly per-benchmark integration.
+We introduce a \UP{} that serves as a faithful mediation layer between agents and benchmarks.

-The \UP{} serves as a ``narrow waist'', adding a new agent (or benchmark) only needs adhering to it rather than to all benchmarks (agents).
+The \UP{} serves as a ``narrow waist'': adding a new agent (or benchmark) only requires adhering to the \UP{}, not to every benchmark (or agent).
 Thus, it significantly reduces integration complexity, development effort and learning curve.

-The \UP{} is not an imposed standard, but rather one derived from existing agent and benchmark communication patterns.
-As such, it naturally accommodates and unifies prevalent interaction protocols—enabling faithful translation between any agent-benchmark pair that employs these paradigms.
+The \UP{} is not an imposed standard; we derived it by surveying existing agent and benchmark communication patterns and extracting their common structure.
+By construction, every semantic these protocols express is faithfully representable in the \UP{}, so nothing is lost when translating between them.